material-motion/material-motion/specifications/directors.md

 ## Set up phase

 A Director should have some form of set up phase.
 Provide an instance of a Runtime to this phase.
-This allows multiple Directors to affect a single Runtime.
+This allows many Directors to affect a single Runtime.

 During this set up phase a Director is expected to register an initial set of Intentions with a Runtime.